mvousden/chagu/README.md

 ====================================

-As of 23/04/2016, the test suite creates 25 visualisations, and performs 14 render operations in 1.41 secons on my 2012 Dell, without compiled Python files.
-Not subtracting the time for other testing tasks, thats at most 0.1 seconds per render operation.
+As of 23/04/2016, the test suite creates 25 visualisations, and performs 14 render operations in 1.41 seconds on my 2012 Dell, without compiled Python files.
+Not subtracting the time for other testing tasks,

+thats at most 0.1 seconds per render operation.

 That's pretty fast (though you should thank VTK for that).